 Kyle Pozan focuses his practice on a variety of civil matters as a member of the firm’s antitrust, class action, premises liability, product liability, asbestos, automotive and trucking, and business litigation practice groups.
-Kyle is well-versed in all areas of e-discovery and has used his experience in that field to leverage outstanding results for his clients.
+Kyle has considerable experience with written and oral fact discovery, having taken depositions in some of the nation’s largest class action cases, briefing class certification, and drafting and arguing dispositive motions.
+He is also well-versed in all areas of e-discovery and has used his experience in that field to leverage outstanding results for his clients.

-Kyle is passionate about giving back to the community, and recently served as a mentor for high school students at a local charter school.
-Kyle is also a certified mediator and avid writer.
-Additionally, he is a member of the Social Committee for the Decalogue Society Young Lawyer’s Division Board.
+Kyle currently serves as Co-Chair of the Corporate Practice Committee for the Chicago Bar Association's Young Lawyers Section.
+He is passionate about giving back to the community, and recently served as a mentor for high school students at a local charter school.
+Kyle is also a certified volunteer mediator.

-Kyle lives in Chicago with his wife, Theresa.
+Kyle lives in Chicago with his wife and daughter.

 - Indiana University–Bloomington, B.A., 2008